How A Time Management Makeover Made My Life More Bearable

 Advertisement

-Vanderkam helped me figure out when my start and wake times should by asking: "when are you most creative?" "when do you have commitments?" and "how much sleep do you need?"
+Vanderkam helped me figure out when my start and wake times should be by asking: "When are you most creative?"
+"When do you have commitments?" and "How much sleep do you need?"

 Plan your week ahead, and do it on Friday afternoon.